Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - support(X) -> ratio between transaction containg x and total number of transaction
 - confidence(X->Y) -> also noted as P(Y|X) is defined by the ratio of support(X ∪ Y) over support (X)

-We need to specify a threshold for both of these value after which we consider them relevant
+We need to specify a threshold for both of these value after which we consider them relevant.

 #### Clustering
 Try to split the dataset in groups called clusters that: